greyballarini/greyballarini.github.io/_posts/2026-05-07-Project-Report.md

 author: Grey Ballarini
 ---

 This Awesome Opossum lights up and screams!
 When you pull his tail, the button placed there triggers a buzzer.
-Because his eyes don't shine like a typical nocturnal critter, his ears light up as an aid.
-When a certain darkness threshold is reached, they glow red.
+Because his eyes don't shine like a typical nocturnal critter, his ears light up as an aid; when a certain darkness threshold is reached, they glow red.

-I love stuffed animals, and I thought it would be really fun to use lights on a nocturnal critter so it feels "realistic" that it would activate in the dark.
+My motivation is that I love stuffed animals, and I thought it would be really fun to use lights on a nocturnal critter so it feels "realistic" that it would activate in the dark.

 ![dark](https://greyballarini.github.io/assets/img/final_dark.jpg)
 OTHER WORKING IMAGES